This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Clean & Clear allows its products or ingredients to be tested on animals when required by law including when selling in stores in mainland China.

-In addition, Clean & Clear is owned by Johnson & Johnson, a parent company that is NOT cruelty-free.
+In addition, Clean & Clear is owned by Kenvue (a spin-off of Johnson & Johnson) and a parent company that is NOT cruelty-free.

 Clean & Clear’s Animal Testing Policy